ollywhaites/Football_Portfolio/README.md

 # [Visualisations for Player Statistics](https://ollywhaites.github.io/football-stats-vis/)

 This is a project which I have developed for technical scouting of football players using their statistics.
 It presents **player radars**, **pizza plots** and **distribution plots**; three different methods of visualising football player's statistics.
-Each method is compared with the pros and cons demonstrated.
+Each method is compared, highlighting their the pros and cons.
 A combination of all methods helps give a clear overview of the quality and playstyle of a player.

 The full report is found by clicking the link in the title.
-Alternatively, the visualisations only are found [here](https://github.com/ollywhaites/football-stats-vis/tree/main/Plots).
-As an example, the radar plot is shown below.
+Alternatively, solely the visualisations are found [here](https://github.com/ollywhaites/football-stats-vis/tree/main/Plots).
+As an example, a radar plot is shown below.

 ## Example of Player Radar ![hal](images/D_Rice-vs-W_Ndidi-radar.png)